-Not all social channels achieve the same goal, and that once you have a piece of content you think is important, you can “fire” to all channels equally.
-Here is your “ready and aim” considerations for each channel.
-And how to make sure the call to action leads to where you can build even more value.
+Not all social channels achieve the same goal, so it’s not effective to create one piece of content you think is important, and then “fire” to all channels equally.
+So we compiled this “ready and aim” consideration for each channel.
+Our goal is to help you make sure the your communications efforts help you build even more value.

-Content: Aim for Quality vs. Quantity
+Content: Aim for Quality vs. Quantity.

-Content: Aim for hyper-relevant information around business and industry
+Content: Aim for hyper-relevant information around business and industry.

 3) Twitter’s open nature is its best unique quality.
 Anyone can join in conversations based on the topic they care about.
 Your goal on Twitter is to establish your association as the thought leader, to position your brand as a resource for up to date news and information.
 It’s the place where followers stay up on breaking stories.
 (Think updates and takeaways from conferences, updates on a bill during a legislative session, any breaking industry news.)

-Content: Aim for quantity of relevant information
+Content: Aim for quantity of relevant information.

 Content: Aim for high-quality images.
 Be consistent with your brand to keep them engaged.

 It is better to be exceptional at one or two social channels than average at all of them.
 Prioritize the platforms with the most potential for you and focus your posting energy on those.
 The infographic above will help you get ready, and aim for the results you set, before you deploy your next post.